What a condition.

 The f*cking struggle.

-It’s a common occurrence for experienced writers as well as newbies.
-We all go through moments of blockage.
-Now, I won’t say what works for me will work for everyone, but below are three major tips that always do me justice when I need a little push to get the ideas in motion.
-If you’re looking for ideas on how to deal with writer’s block, you’re in the right place!
+It’s a common occurrence.
+Even the best writer’s that always manage to dish out the best stories, each one seeming better than the last, go through moments of blockage.
+Now, I won’t say what works for me will work for everyone, but below are three major tips that always do me justice when the words need a little push to get the job done.

 1. GO OUTSIDE // L I V E